sansin5982/Statistics-with-R/Chapter-1-Introduction.md

 as measures of central tendency (e.g. mean, median, mode) and measures of dispersion (e.g. standard deviation, range) to summarize the data.
-Descriptive statistics are often used to provide a general overview of a dataset, to identify patterns and trends, and to summarize key features of the data.
+Descriptive statistics are often used to provide a general overview of a data set, to identify patterns and trends, and to summarize key features of the data.

 Inferential statistics, on the other hand, involves making conclusions